-In the original model, the factors were specific to four countries: the U.S., Canada, Japan, and the U.K. Subsequently, Fama and French adjusted the factors, and they became available for other regions, including Europe and the Asia-Pacific.
+In the original model, the factors were specific to four countries: the U.S., Canada, Japan, and the U.K. Subsequently, Fama and French adjusted the factors, and they became available for other regions, including Europe and the Asia-Pacific region.

 The Fama-French Three-Factor Model Formula

-The mathematical representation of the Fama-French model is:
+The mathematical representation of the Fama-French three-factor model is:

 r = Expected rate of return